JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

 ---
 title: DIVD's work is of great importance, here is why
 intro: |-
-  Working for DIVD, we aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can mitigate them.
+  DIVD aims to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
+On this page, we explain why our work matters to society, partners, and other organisations.

-  But what are exactly are (zero-day) vulnerabilities, and why is it so important to find them as soon as possible?
-Find these (and other) frequently used cyber security definitions on this page.
+  *"What makes DIVD amazing is the fact that we are in between these attackers and defenders.
+We attempt to take away attackers' weapons as quickly as possible by making people aware of these weapons.
+That has a lot of impact!"*
 leftblock:
   content: |-
     ## **Security Vulnerability**